Text2TCS/Towards-Learning-Terminological-Concept-Systems/README.md

-# Towards-Learning-Terminological-Concept-Systems from Multilingual Natural Language Text
+# Towards Learning Terminological Concept Systems from Multilingual Natural Language Text

 For a description of the architecture see ADD REFERNENCE WHEN PUBLISHED.